banner

 Student employment

 Bluffton University has a wide variety of student employment opportunities available to students through the Learn and Earn Program.
-These include office and secretarial work, laboratory work, library work, food service work, custodial work and building and grounds work.
 Most student jobs are four to eight hours per week.
 Inquiries about the Learn and Earn program may be directed to the financial aid office at campusjobs@bluffton.edu.

 Students are paid monthly for working on campus.
 Complete information about terms of employment is provided with the student employment work agreement.
 The federal programs including federal work-study, community service, America Reads and America Counts are all administered under the Learn and Earn Program at Bluffton University.